 Psono is an enterprise-ready open-source password manager with the following features.

-Enterprise edition support LDAP integration, audit logging and more.
+Enterprise edition supports LDAP integration, audit logging, and more.

 A free open-source with more than 4 million downloads.
-Password Safe is one of the popular one and available in multiple languages.
+Password Safe is one of the popular ones and is available in multiple languages.

-Storing passwords can be a nightmare when working in a large team and I hope the above tools help you to ease the job.
-Don’t let someone steal your password, use the right tools to protect and manage.
+Storing passwords can be a nightmare when working in a large team, and I hope the above tools help you ease the job.
+Don’t let someone steal your password; use the right tools to protect and manage.